 - Project work is an essential component of an Honours degree programme and one that most students enjoy.
-Small projects and group work exercises feature throughout the programme. - Project work encourages students to show initiative in their individual work under supervision in a laboratory, using appropriate immunological techniques to generate and interpret new data. - Most projects continue investigating areas of interest to researchers in the School such as study of interleukins, immunomodulatory drugs or parasite immunology. - Projects may be library or laboratory based.
+Small projects and group work exercises feature throughout the programme. - Project work encourages students to show initiative in their individual work under supervision in a laboratory, using appropriate microbiological techniques to generate and interpret new data. - Most projects continue investigating areas of clinical interest such as drug discovery and development, antibiotic resistance, infection control, improving diagnostic procedures, proteomics etc. - Projects may be library or laboratory based